 Telosa is the name of a new urban plan that promises to incorporate the attributes of the city of the future.
-With sustainability as the core theme, the man behind this city, set to accommodate around five million residents, is the multimillionaire Marc Lore, who wants to design a concept based on the Greek "telos", a term used by Aristotle to describe an inherent or higher purpose.
+With sustainability as the core theme, the man behind this city, set to accommodate around five million residents, is the multimillionaire Marc Lore, who wants to demonstrate the viability of building a major city from scratch.

 While other multimillionaires look to space, Marc Lore, Walmart's former e-commerce chief, has other Earthlier plans.

 Specifically, to build a city across an area of 600 km2 made up of eco-friendly buildings, sustainable and renewable energy production and a drought-resistant water system.
 Residents will live in harmony and following these commandments:

 - Honor mutual respect and shared dignity in all city operations.